 - The Vale District Council produced a Housing Update based directly and uncritically on the SHMA figures, before the full SHMA Report itself had been published.
-In so doing, it failed to meet the requirement of the NPPF for the social, economic and environmental elements of sustainable development to be considered together. - The SHMA does not set housing targets.
+In doing so, it failed to meet the requirement of the NPPF for the social, economic and environmental elements of sustainable development to be considered together. - The SHMA does not set housing targets.
 It provides an assessment of the future need for housing.
 Government guidance and advice is explicit that the SHMA itself must not apply constraints to the overall assessment of need, such as environmental constraints or issues related to congestion and local infrastructure.
 They are very relevant issues in considering how much development can be sustainably accommodated and where new development should be located.'
-Among the issues that were thus overlooked is the shortfall in existing infrastructure (for example in roads and education support) that calls into question the delivery of infrastructure to support the Plan. - Had the Vale chosen to follow the conclusion of Mr Jonathan King (the Inspector at a recent Inquiry in Leicestershire) that it is necessary to test
+Among the issues that were thus overlooked is the shortfall in existing infrastructure (for example in roads and education support) that calls into question the delivery of infrastructure

-SHMAs to ensure they are robust; it would have allowed an assessment of the interaction of economic, social and environmental considerations envisaged by the NPPF It would also have provided an opportunity to test the overall level of housing provision to be planned for, taking account of environmental constraints and issues related to transport, school places, health provision and other necessary local infrastructure in considering how much development can be sustainably accommodated.
+- to support the Plan. - the need to test SHMAs to ensure they are robust was recently confirmed formally by an Inspector at an Inquiry in Leicestershire (Mr Jonathan King) - Such a review should have been conducted.
+It would have allowed an assessment of the interaction of economic, social and environmental considerations envisaged by the NPPF It would have provided an opportunity to test the overall level of housing provision to be planned for, taking account of environmental constraints and issues related to transport, school places, health provision and other necessary local infrastructure in considering how much development can be sustainably accommodated.
 Moreover, given the Government's repeated emphasis on the need to protect existing Green Belts and AONBs, the Vale could and should have used the prior review of the SHMA to reduce its housing target so as to avoid any incursion into these protected areas.